Peashooter101/JaredVirtualMachine/README.md

 `/vc <invite/request> <user>`
 - Change the format of the command to have two subcommands.
 - `/vc request` should be the same as `/vc invite` but they are requesting permission to join.
+- Make it look fancy using Embeds cause Embeds are cooler.

 `/abby <get/add/remove/gallery>`
 - Need more commands for usability without shutting down the bot!